lorimcco/Diabetes-Project/README.md

 ![Confusion Matrix](model1_confusion_matrix.png)

-I attempted to fix this by hypertuning the class_weight hyperparameter.
+I attempted to fix this by tuning the class_weight hyperparameter.
 I used GridSearch to test 200 different weight combinations, but found that there was no optimal weight to improve the model’s ability to detect true diabetes cases: the F1 score continually decreased as the weight for class 1 increased.

 My next idea was to use the balanced dataset provided on Kaggle.
 This made such a big difference!
-After hypertuning n_estimators, the model correctly predicted 77% of those with diabetes as class 1.
+After tuning n_estimators, the model correctly predicted 77% of those with diabetes as class 1.
 The model’s overall accuracy dropped to 74%, but I decided in this context it was more important to correctly classify those with diabetes than to have a higher overall accuracy.

 ![Confusion Matrix](model2_confusion_matrix.png)